nicklockwood/layout/README.md

 Swift enum values cannot be set automatically using the Objective-C runtime, but if the underlying type of the property matches the `rawValue` (as is the case for most Objective-C APIs) then it's typically not necessary to also provide a custom `setValue(forExpression:)` implementation.
 You'll have to determine this on a per-case basis.

 # Advanced Topics

+## Layout-based Components

+If you are creating a library of views or controllers that use Layout internally, it probably doesn't make sense to base each component on a subclass of `LayoutViewController`.
+Ideally there should only be one `LayoutViewController` visible on-screen at once, otherwise the meaning of "reload" becomes ambiguous.

+If the consumers of your component library are using `Layout`, then you can expose all your components as xml files and allow them to be composed directly using Layout templates or code, but if you want the library to work well with ordinary UIKit code, then it is better if each component is exposed as a regular `UIView` or `UIViewController` subclass.

+To implement this, you can make use of the `LayoutLoading` protocol. `LayoutLoading` works in the same way as `LayoutViewController`, providing `loadLayout(...)` and `reloadLayout(...)` methods to load the subviews of your view or view controller using Layout templates.

+Unlike `LayoutViewController`,  `LayoutLoading` provides no "red box" error console or reloading keyboard shortcuts, and because it is a protocol rather than a base class, it can be applied on top of any existing `UIView`/`ViewController` base class that you require.

+The default implementations of `LayoutLoading` will bubble errors up the responder chain to the first view or view controller that handles them.
+If the `LayoutLoading` view or view controller is placed inside a root `LayoutViewController`, it will therefore gain all the same debugging benefits of using a `LayoutViewController` base class, but with less overhead and more flexibility.

+    class MyView: UIView, LayoutLoading {

+        public override init(frame: CGRect) {
+            super.init(frame: frame)

+            loadLayout(
+                named: "MyView.mxl",
+                state: ...,
+                constants: ...,
+            )
+        }
+    }

 ## Manual Integration

-If you would prefer not to subclass `LayoutViewController`, you can mount a `LayoutNode` directly into a view or view controller by using the `mount(in:)` method:
+If you would prefer not to use either the `LayoutViewController` base class or `LayoutLoading` protocol, you can mount a `LayoutNode` directly into a regular view or view controller by using the `mount(in:)` method:

 	class MyViewController: UIViewController {